StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 }
 ```

-This function is still simple, but it modifies a global array.
-Documenting that side effect is more useful than documenting the obvious positional parameter.
+This function is still small, but its main behavior is modifying a global array.
+Documenting that side effect is more useful than documenting the positional parameter, which is already clear from the function name and `local required_pkg="$1"` assignment.
+This is the kind of extra detail that becomes more important in larger scripts.

 ////
 //// tab | Output Contract